About Hopebound

 And the problem is only growing.

-According to the CDC, in 2019 about 1 in 3 high school students experienced persistent feelings of sadness or hopelessness, a 40 percent jump from 2009.
 One in six high schoolers reported making a suicide plan in 2019.
 And the number of Black youth attempting suicide rose by 50% since 2009.
-The COVID-19 pandemic has increased these stressors among young people.

 Adolescents can adapt to life changes and new ways of thinking.
 The brains of adolescents are flexible.
 Of course, when a young person shows signs of struggling with stress or anxiety, the earlier they can get help, the better.